Invention Licensing Services

 This agreement will automatically renew on an annual basis for as long as licensing fees are generated by AON’s efforts.
 All expenses related to the invention while under AON’s management will be the responsibility of AON Invent LLC.

-To request Step Three service, click the link below.
+To request our Step 3 service, click the link below.
 An order link will be emailed to you after reviewing your invention submission to confirm your 3-star evaluation.
-This added step is done in an effort to minimize the monetary risk of inventor-clients who may be willing to take more of a risk than AON feels is appropriate.
+This added step is done in an effort to minimize the monetary risk of inventor-clients who may be willing to take more of a risk than AON Invent feels is appropriate.

 Request an Order to Proceed to Step 3